Skip to content

 What is a laydown yard in construction?

-A laydown yard (also called a laydown area) is an area on a construction site where tools, materials, equipment, and vehicles are stored temporarily when they are not in use.
-Laydown areas are most common on construction sites, but other industries like manufacturing or oil field operations use them as well.
+A laydown yard (also called a laydown area) is a designated location on a construction site where tools, materials, equipment, and vehicles are stored temporarily when they are not in use.
+Laydown areas are most common on construction sites, but other industries like manufacturing or oil field operations use the term as well.

-Equipment is often moving in and out of the laydown area throughout the day.
-Moving equipment presents a struck-by hazard for any worker or visitor that is in the area where it is moving.
+Equipment often moves in and out of the laydown area throughout the day.
+Moving equipment presents a struck-by hazard for any worker or visitor that is in the area at the same time.

 Theft

-Although construction site theft is not really considered a safety hazard, it is a common occurrence in a laydown area.
-Materials, pieces of equipment, and vehicles are often left unattended making them an easy target for thieves to steal what they want if the jobsite is left unsecured.
+Although construction site theft is not a true safety hazard, it is a common occurrence to be aware of in laydown areas.
+Materials, pieces of equipment, and vehicles are often left unattended, making them an easy target for thieves if the jobsite isn't properly secured.

 If you are looking for ways to make sure the laydown yard where you work is hazard-free, check out these tips for eliminating the hazards mentioned above.

-Good housekeeping and proper organization will eliminate most of the slip, trip, and fall hazards.
-A laydown area that is organized and kept up will also help eliminate the struck-by accidents that could happen with workers and objects.
+Good housekeeping and proper organization will eliminate most slip, trip, and fall hazards.
+A laydown area that is organized and clean will also help prevent struck-by accidents between workers and objects.

-Biological hazards are difficult to avoid, but if you inspect your items before moving and using, you should be able to notice critters before you are bitten or injured by one.
+Biological hazards are difficult to avoid, but if you inspect your items before moving and using them, you should be able to notice any insects or animals before you are bitten or injured by one.

-Theft can not always be avoided, but you can help prevent it by keeping the jobsite secure and locking vehicles at all times.
-Keep your eyes and ears open if you hear of anything missing and never discuss with outsiders what is kept on your job site area.
+Theft cannot always be avoided, but you can help prevent it by keeping the jobsite secure and locking vehicles at all times.
+Keep your eyes and ears open if you hear of anything missing and never discuss what is kept on your jobsite with outsiders.

-Property damage can be reduced if you and your coworkers keep the laydown area organized and neat also.
+Property damage can be reduced if you and your coworkers keep the laydown area organized and neat.
 If items are where they should be, the chance of running them over or hitting them while moving vehicles or equipment is reduced.

-Most of the time, a foreman or supervisor has already organized a laydown area and has it set up the way it will work for the job site.
-However, it is essential that all the workers maintain the organization.
+Most of the time, a foreman or supervisor has already organized a laydown area in the way that will work best for the jobsite.
+However, it is essential that all the workers help maintain it.

 • Make sure there is plenty of space between heavy equipment and materials that are moved frequently.